TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 9. In the **Select an existing key pair or create a new key pair** dialog box, select a key pair.

-10. Click **Launch** to launch the instances.
+10. Click **Launch**.
+The Launch Status page is displayed.

-9. The dashboard which lists the instances is displayed.
-Click **Refresh** to view the updated list and the status of the instance creation.
+11. Click **View Status**.
+The dashboard which lists the instances is displayed.

+12. Click **Refresh** to view the updated list and the status of the instance creation.

-10. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.
+13. Once the status of the instance changes to **running**, you have successfully created and launched the instance with the SnappyData AMI.

-12. Use SSH to connect to the instance using the **ubuntu** username.
+14. Use SSH to connect to the instance using the **ubuntu** username.
 You require:

 	* The private key file of the key pair with which the instance was launched, and